Trade Republic Fees Explained (2026):

 How does Trade Republic handle foreign exchange?

 Trade Republic accounts are euro-denominated.
 When you buy a non-euro asset, FX conversion is handled internally through LS Exchange and embedded in the spread — it does not appear as a separate line item on your order confirmation.
 The implicit FX cost is estimated at roughly 0.10–0.25%.
-For most European investors buying EUR-denominated UCITS ETFs, this is not relevant — the majority of popular index ETFs are available on Trade Republic priced in euros.
+Dividends received in non-euro currencies may also be converted, adding a further implicit cost.
+For most European investors buying EUR-denominated UCITS ETFs, broker-level FX is not a factor — the vast majority of popular index ETFs trade in euros on Trade Republic.

 QuantRoutine provides educational content only.
 Nothing on this page is an offer, solicitation, or recommendation to buy or sell any security or to open an account with any specific broker.
 Fee figures are sourced from publicly available information and are for illustrative purposes — always verify current rates and terms on Trade Republic’s official website before investing.
 Investments can lose value, and past performance does not guarantee future results.